aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ### transformQueryRequest
  * This operation MUST take as input a QueryRequest object.
  * This operation MUST return a QueryRequest object and an optional second QueryRequest object.
- * This operation MUST fail if a source field is compared with anything but equality
+ * This operation MUST fail if a source field is compared with anything but equality, that is, if the FilterExpressions uses a source field withn anything but `EQ`.
+ * This operation MUST fail if the input FilterExpression or KeyExpression directly mentions a scan beacon field.
  * If no source fields are mentioned, the QueryRequest object MUST be returned unchanged.

- * For beacons in the FilterExpression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
+ * For source fields in the Filter Expression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
- * For beacons in the FilterExpression that do have a "previous" entry, this operation MUST replace (field EQ value) with ((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))
+ * For source fields in the FilterExpression that do have a "previous" entry, this operation MUST replace `(field EQ value)` with `((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))`

 If there is no "previous" entry in the `keyConditionExpression`
  * This operation MUST return one QueryRequest object